 In the Machine Shop attraction, you journey into a world of chilling industrial nightmares.
 Abandoned machine shops can be scary enough, and the scaremasters build on that fear by adding layers of evil horror.
 The most impressive part of this haunt is how the combination of environment, noises, and acting merge together to create terror.

-Added in 2015, Quarantine 4D switches everything up by creating a mind-bending environment of psychedelic horror.
+Quarantine 4D switches everything up by creating a mind-bending environment of psychedelic horror.
 The set designs are especially impressive in this haunt, since they have to work within the confines of the prison.
 Hallways turn out to be flat walls, and horrors will suddenly jump out at you from walls that seemed solid a moment before.
 All of it is merged with perceptive scares that make you question reality.

 The final haunt is Break Out, and they hold nothing back for this attraction.
 You’re taken through a massive prison break where prisoners use everything from ropes to tunnels and ladders to crates in their escape.
 Prisoners even leap out of corners to grab visitors and help them make their getaway.
 As you can guess, this final haunt is extremely dependent on actors.
 A combination of planning, training, and choreography helps make this final haunt as epic as it sounds.